-Spaces on the kayak/canoe storage rack at Launch #3 can be reserved in advance for a fee.
+Spaces on the kayak/canoe storage racks at Launch #3 and Launch #4 can be reserved in advance for a fee.

 The 240-acre portion of the lake northwest of Interstate 79 is managed by the Pennsylvania Game Commission as part of State Game Lands 270, while the remaining 1,440 acres is managed by Maurice K. Goddard State Park.